benjaminweymouth/WealthSimpleCaseStudy/README.md

 * How did the idea for the company (or project) come about?

+The founders had other companies, so the idea of a new company was familiar ground.
+They racked their brains all night until their heads came up with the bestestestest idea forever all time love love it's so good.
+Peace out.

 * How is the company funded?
 How much funding have they received?

+Use CrunchBase - PRE-WORK have already got this part done.

 ## Business Activities:

 * What specific financial problem is the company or project trying to solve?

+Their specific problem, as stated is to (use mission statement website quote here.)

+In order to achieve that goal, they provide five service offerings:

+    * WealthSimple Invest:
+    * WealthSimple Trade
+    * WealthSimple Crypto
+    * WealthSimple Cash
+    * WealthSimple Tax

+# could do this as a table? instead of bullet point. not sure.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)